Making and registering the application

 Besides that, civil servants in the Reception Centre for Applicants for International Protection take fingerprints and photos of the applicants, provide them with information on the procedures, their rights and obligations, and issue the applicants’ identity card.

-The Ministry of Interior has informed the Croatian Law Centre that delays in the organisation of interviews for the purpose of lodging applications for international protection have occurred in 2018, in situations where guardians were not appointed to unaccompanied children on time.
+The Ministry of Interior informed the Croatian Law Centre that delays in the organisation of interviews for the purpose of lodging applications for international protection occurred in 2018, in situations where guardians were not appointed to unaccompanied children on time.
 According to the Ministry, the most common cases where delays occurred were those where the competence of the Social Welfare Centre had changed.
-No information is available for such situations in 2019,2020 and 2021.
+No further information on this topic was provided by the Ministry for the period between 2019 and 2022.

-However, Croatia is still a transit country as it is estimated that more than 70-80% of applicants for international protection leave the country approximately a few weeks after having lodged their asylum claim.
+However, Croatia is still a transit country as it is estimated that majority of applicants for international protection leave the country approximately very soon after expressing intention to apply for international procedure.
 In 2020, the Ministry of Interior suspended a total of 1,674 cases for that reason.
-The trend has continued in 2021.
+The trend has continued in 2021 and 2022.

 Article 33(1) LITP.